 - Third Point Reinsurance (now named SiriusPoint) has delivered annualised returns of less than 4% since its launch in 2013 - only marginally ahead of the UK 10-year gilt yield, which averaged around 2% over the same period.
-This performance calls into question the value creation prospects of the proposed strategic shift. - The proposed transaction involves potential conflicts of interest.
+This performance calls into question the value creation prospects of the proposed strategic shift. - The proposed transaction presents significant conflicts of interest.
 Notably, Dimitri Goulandris, who led the strategy review that resulted in the merger proposal, is expected to chair the newly combined entity.
 Meanwhile, Dan Loeb, manager of Third Point, has already declared his intention to vote his 25% stake in favour of the deal.
 Whilst he is a major shareholder, he has a vested interest in maximising assets under management and may not be acting in the best interests of all shareholders.
-Given this, AVI stated that there should be a vote of independent shareholders (i.e. excluding Third Point) to approve the transaction. - AVI believes that the size and pricing of the proposed exit tender are inadequate.
+Given this, AVI believes that there should be a vote of independent shareholders (i.e. excluding Third Point) to approve the transaction. - AVI also believes that the size and pricing of the proposed exit tender are inadequate.
 Third Point initially proposed a \$75m tender offer, at a 12.5% discount to NAV though given the negative response from shareholders, they have now increased the tender offer to £100m at a 4.8% discount to NAV.
-Despite the improvement, AVI's maintains its position; that the proposed shift in strategy represents a fundamental change to the trust's investment profile, and as such, investors should be given the option of a full exit at NAV.
+Despite the improvement, AVI's view has not changed; that the proposed shift in strategy represents a fundamental change to the trust's investment profile, and as such, investors should be offered a full exit at NAV. - In AVI's view, the transaction will effectively see Third Point handed control of the company without making a bid for it.
+AVI is continuing to engage with the regulators and TPOU's board as to ensure that shareholders receive the best outcomes.